Longtime Trump CFO Weisselberg gets 5 months in jail in tax fraud case

 "Certainly Mr. Weisselberg's 50-year relationship with the former president is on all our minds," Rothfeld said.

 Weisselberg testified that Trump signed bonus and tuition checks, and other documents at the heart of prosecutors' case, but was not in on the tax fraud scheme.
-He testified in November that he hoped to get a $500,000 bonus this month, and that the company is paying his lawyers.
+He also testified that he hoped to get a $500,000 bonus this month, and that the company is paying his lawyers.

 Trump was not charged and has denied wrongdoing.

-The office of Manhattan District Attorney Alvin Bragg, who attended Weisselberg's sentencing, is still investigating his business practices.
+Manhattan District Attorney Alvin Bragg, whose office prosecuted Weisselberg and the Trump Organization, attended the sentencing.
+Bragg's office is still investigating Trump's business practices.

-Merchan is also set to sentence the Trump Organization on Friday.
-Penalties are limited to $1.6 million.
+"In Manhattan, you have to play by the rules no matter who you are or who you work for," Bragg said in a statement.

-Weisselberg remains a defendant in New York Attorney General Letitia James' $250 million civil lawsuit alleging that Trump and his company inflated asset values and Trump's net worth.
+Weisselberg remains a defendant in New York state Attorney General Letitia James' $250 million civil lawsuit that accused Trump and his company of inflating asset values and Trump's net worth.

-Rothfeld said he advised Weisselberg not to go outside at Rikers because of the risk of violence in courtyards, and not to interject himself into conversations between other inmates.

 Trump Organization found guilty of tax fraud scheme